 At Cantey Foundation Specialists, we specialize in foundation repairs of all kinds -- including those related to tilting, leaning chimneys.
 Our warrantied solution will quickly and permanently solve your foundation issue.

-We provide free, written foundation repair estimates to homeowners throughout service area.
+We provide free, written foundation repair estimates to homeowners throughout our service area.
 Each estimate is made in person, on site, and comes with no obligation to you.